Ice-Citron/OpenGL-Series/README - Notes/Notes [EP7-EP9].md

     - Example from your code:
         = "unsigned int buffer;"
         = "glGenBuffers(1, &buffer);"
-        = This generates one buffer object name and stores it in the variable "buffer".
+        = This generates one buffer object ID and stores it in the unsigned int variable "buffer".
-        // If want to generate more than 1 object, need to pass in array for "GLuint* buffers", which will return an array of Buffer IDs.
+        // If want to generate more than 1 object, change the "GLsize i" parameter and pass in array for "GLuint* buffers", which will return an array of Buffer IDs.

  2. glBufferData(GLenum target, GLsizeiptr size, const GLvoid* data, GLenum usage);